OlssonF/ESA2023_neon4cast_workshop/NEON_forecast_challenge_workshop_terrestrial.md

 ## 5.2 Submit forecast

 Files need to be in the correct format for submission.
-The forecast organizers have created tools to help aid in the submission process.
+The forecast organizers have created tools to help aid in the submission process in the `neon4cast` package.
+These include the following functions:
-These tools can be downloaded from Github using `remotes::install_github(eco4cast/neon4cast)`.
-These include functions for submitting, scoring and reading forecasts:

 -   `submit()` - submit the forecast file to the neon4cast server where it will be scored
--   `forecast_output_validator()` - will check the file is in the correct format to be submitted
+-   `forecast_output_validator()` - check the file is in the correct format to be submitted
--   `check_submission()` - check that your submission has been uploaded to the server
+-   `check_submission()` - check that your submission has been uploaded to the server (there is some delay on this so won’t show up right away)

 The file name needs to be in the format `theme-reference_datetime-model_id`